July 20-25, 2014 at Camp Gamble

 The Eagle Trail Camp is organized to combine fun camp activities with an emphasis on Eagle required merit badges and seminars to help a Scout advance toward the rank of Eagle Scout!

-The Scout uniform will be the uniform for the week.
+The Scout uniform will be the uniform for the week, and is required.

 Merit Badge experts, and Eagle Board of Review members will be leading many of the advancement sessions.
 Members of the Camp Gamble summer camp staff will be leading many of the competitions and programs.